Metadrop/drupal-boilerplate/readme.md

  **Optionally**

- - Pyhton 3 with PyYAML installed for the `make info` command
+ - Python 3 with PyYAML installed for the `make info` command

 ## Usage